silvester-pari/gather-radio/README.md

 ```

 ## Gather setup
-Create a jukebox with an embedded website.
+Create a jukebox object with an embedded website.
 Use your s3 deployment url and add an unique id after the link to help referencing the correct Jukebox:
 ```
 https://<bucket-name>.s3.eu-central-1.amazonaws.com/index.html?id=<unique id>
 ```